shirokonto/LemonGecko/README.md

 The execution of the gestures is described in detail in the Help view of the user interface.

 ## Presteps
-1. Download the Setup.exe-file and run the installation.
+1. Download the setup.exe or LemonGeckoSetup provided in this [LemonGeckoSetupV1.0.0.zip](https://github.com/shirokonto/ScreenReaderControlViaLMGestures/files/10537604/LemonGeckoSetupV1.0.0.zip) and run the installation.
 2. Create an account at [Ultraleap](https://developer-archive.leapmotion.com/v2) in order to download the V2 Desktop-Asset with the last released version LeapDeveloperKit_2.3.1+31549_win
 3. Unzip the downloaded LeapDeveloperKit-directory and run the client software Leap_Motion_Installer_release_public_win_x86_2.3.1+31549_ah1886
 4. Start the application Lemon Gecko with administration rights (needed to change the gesture-key mapping)